mdaz78/namaste-react/README.md

 - **Akshay Saini** - Instructor of Namaste React course
 - **NamasteDev** - For providing an excellent learning platform
+- **DoorDash** - Design inspiration from their "Prism" design language
 - **Unsplash** - For food images used in the application

 ## License